MayankGupta-dev08/mySpringBootWork/sb_06-spring-boot-my-simple-rest-service/src/main/resources/Notes.md

    - Implements business logic and coordinates interactions between controllers and DAOs.
    - Annotated with `@Service` annotation.
    - Contains service classes with methods performing business operations, applying business rules, and invoking DAO methods.
+   - Also, useful in case when we have many different DAOs and for a service, we need to use more than one DAO.
    - Handles transaction management and data manipulation.
+So, in the service layer we will have `@Transactional` annotation (whichever method needs it) instead having it in the DOA layer.

 3. **DAO Layer**: